Courses

 Samson KiarieSandra PattisonAleksandar Kochovski

-Written by Samson Kiarie (Writer) & Sandra Pattison (Editor)
+Written by Samson Kiarie (Writer) & Sandra Pattison (Writer, Editor)

 All our content is written fully by humans; we do not publish AI writing.
 Learn more here.

-• In 2019, Roskomnadzor ordered VPN providers to block certain websites and log user activity.
+• How it started: In 2019, Roskomnadzor ordered VPN providers to block certain websites and log user activity.
 Most VPNs refused, and many opted to proactively shut down their physical servers in Russia.

-• As a response to the sanctions imposed on Russia relating to its 2022 invasion of Ukraine, the Russian government made negative discussion of the war illegal and blocked a number of websites and social media platforms, including Facebook and Instagram.
+• Russia blocks social media: As a response to the sanctions imposed on Russia relating to its 2022 invasion of Ukraine, the Russian government made negative discussion of the war illegal and blocked a number of websites and social media platforms, including Facebook and Instagram.
 Access only via VPN.

-Russia is a fascinating country known for its cold winters and love of vodka.
-However, due to its recent invasion of Ukraine and the sanctions that followed, the Russian government has been cracking down on free speech and information access harder than ever.
+Due to Russia’s invasion of Ukraine and the sanctions that followed, the Russian government has been cracking down on free speech and information access harder than ever.
 This article reveals the best VPN for Russia so that you can stay secure and anonymous online, while accessing blocked services and websites.

 Using a virtual private network is a no-brainer.
 It doesn’t matter where you are in the world, you can’t escape online dangers, such as cybercrime.
 But with a different IP Address and encrypted VPN server you can stay safe.